Embed organisation lists and maps on your website

 Adding or managing embed configurations

 Working within the Network module, navigate into the module's settings, accessed via the cogwheel icon in the top-right corner of the module.
-On the Embed tab, click Add configuration, or click Edit to make changes to an existing configuration.
+On the Embed Options tab, click Add configuration, or click Edit to make changes to an existing configuration.

 Here's the HTML for an example configuration.
-For those familiar working with HTML, note that you can manually edit some of the iframe parameter values if you wish e.g. iframe height, scrolling, iframe width etc.
+For those familiar with HTML, note that you can manually edit some of the iframe parameter values if you wish e.g. iframe height, scrolling, iframe width etc.

 <iframe frameborder="0" height="800" allowtransparent="yes" scrolling="yes" src="https://training.churchsuite.com/embed/v2/network/ae6df79c-9fd9-4fa4-b2e6-854c8b53393d" style="border-width:0" width="100%"></iframe>

-You can return to the Embed Options section at any time to make subsequent changes to an embed configuration.
+You can return to the Embed Options to make subsequent changes to a configuration.
 Once a configuration's HTML has been added to your website, subsequent changes made to a configuration's settings in ChurchSuite are automatically reflected in your website - it's not necessary to embed new HTML when configuration changes are made.
-However, note that changes made to a configuration may take up to an hour for the previously-cached organisation feeds to reflect the updated results.
-Configuration feeds are automatically regenerated every hour.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.